yanchuiko21/CarSales/README.md

 # CarSales
-This is my first programme where I was learning my first programming language namely C.
+This is my first university project where I studied the basics of programming languages.
+This project gave me a strong foundation in understanding programming languages.